mikelodder7/vsss-rs/README.md

 Before the `Share` trait was implemented for fixed sizes of 33, 49, and 97.
 Now all sizes from 2-200 are implemented.

+Gf256 has been added as a field for secret sharing schemes with just byte sequences.
+All operations are constant time.

 ## Components

 All component traits are implemented for static arrays `[T; N]` and `GenericArray<T, N>` from 2-64 and `Vec<T>` by default.
-Any higher, and its time to use an allocator or the stack might be overrun.
+Any higher, and it's time to use an allocator or the stack might be overrun.

 ### Shares and Identifiers